Top Picks: 10 Live Streaming Apps You Need to Know for 2023

 - It is available on multiple devices and platforms.

-- It is still in its development stages, with most features still in the works.
+- Still in its development stages, with most features still in the works.

 - It has no analytics.